This Hawaiian Pizza is the perfect combination of salty and sweet.

 Notes

 - Once the crust has risen to make sure to have flour nearby.
-Using flour on hands and on top of the crust ensures that the dough doesn’t get too sticky.
+Using flour on the hands and on top of the crust ensures that the dough doesn’t get too sticky.

 - Don’t skip the pre-cooking of the crust.
 It’s important so that you don’t have a cooked top but a raw center.